CHRIS NAISH - FOUNDER/ ARTISTIC DIRECTOR

 In 2010, Chris branched away from what had become the typical Irish Dance show experience and co-created an experimental street level project called ‘Sneaky Steppers’, a public ambush crew that would break into several styles of spontaneous dance for unsuspecting audiences.
 Notable achievements include co-organising a Flash mob in Sydney Central Station with Tourism Ireland (20+ Million Views) and providing entertainment for the 2012 London Olympics.
 When taking breaks from the touring shows, Chris spent his time living in ‘New York City’ and began to choreograph for various dance projects and collaborations including dance crew ‘Hammerstep’.
 He was also invited to be a choreographer for ‘Studio2Stage’ in New Jersey for a cast of more than 80 dancers and teaching over 600 dancers at the original Irish Dance Camp 'Camp Rince Ceol' for the past 2 years.

-With a successful 2016, 2017 & 2018 ‘Fusion Dance Fest’ in Limerick, the event is back in 2019 by popular demand.
-Fusion Fighters have also recently completed their first tour with 26 shows on 'The 'Irish Folk Festival Tour’ in Germany and another to follow in March 2019.
+With a successful annual ‘Fusion Dance Fest’ in Limerick since 2016, the event is back in 2020 by popular demand with more than 100 cast members for it's 5th Anniversary .
+Fusion Fighters have also recently completed their first two tour with over 50 shows on 'The 'Irish Folk Festival Tour’ and 'Irish Heartbeat Tour' in Germany, Austria and Switzerland.